Finnish Sauna Etiquette in a Nutshell

 The size of the sauna does not matter.
 Usually, home saunas are small having space only for a few people.

-The sauna should be heated to 70 to 100 degrees Celcius according to your preferences.
+The Finnish sauna should be heated to 70 to 100 degrees Celcius according to your preferences.
 You need to fill a bucket full of pale water and make sure there is also a scoop to throw water on the stones.
 It is important to confirm that the air circulates well in the sauna because otherwise, sauna-goers may easily feel sick.
 Bad air circulating is a mistake which ruins your sauna experience.

 Remember to clean the sauna well after use because no one likes dirty saunas.